 You can of course, also search for images using the Google image search engine.
 However, bear in mind the following:

 If you want to copy, use or modify an image you find on Google, you would need to check if you are allowed to do this.
 This may not be immediately obvious, and/or the information about reuse may be incorrect or unclear.
 Checking and, if necessary, applying for reuse permission, can be very time-consuming.
-However, if you choose our image collections which are licensed for educational use, you'll save yourself time and worry.
+If you choose our image collections which are licensed for educational use, you'll save yourself time and worry.

 Can you be certain of the origin and authenticity of the images you have found?
 It is very easy to alter images online in all sorts of ways.
 If you need to be certain you are looking at a faithful digital version of an image, choose one of the specialised databases to which we have access.
-These will also provide full information about each image (for example, creator, date, location, medium, rights information etc.)
+These will also provide full information about each image (for example, creator, date, location, medium, rights information, etc.)

 Searching for images can be a hit and miss affair, as keywords don't always provide the best results.
-Specialised image databases often have more sophisticated search methods, such as by creator, medium, technique, location, colour etc.
+Specialised image databases often have more sophisticated search methods, such as by creator, medium, technique, location, colour, etc.

 Google doesn't find everything.
 Many organisations only make their images available via licensed collections.